TheKoola/eosstracker/doc/System-Configuration-Settings.md

 One can select from a wide variety of APRS symbols some of which allow an overlay character (ex. <img src="assets/overlay-character.png" alt="Example overlay character symbol" width=24>).

+## Beaconing Over RF ##

+Transmitting an APRS packet over the air of course requires an external radio in addition to PTT and audio cable connections between the tracker computer (ex. the Kansung system) and the radio itself.